 - You save a lot of time by working with pre-selected candidates

 - You enjoy a full cycle of services, from 100% customized recruitment to providing your workers with comfortable office space.

 - All of your remote assets will be gathered in one office under constant supervision, ensuring smooth operation of the whole team.

 - The service provider will take care of all legal aspects of hiring remote developers.

 Obviously, you will have to pay some standard fee to a service provider for taking care of your remote employees.
 However, taking into account all the time and resources you will save by using professional help, this way of hiring offshore developers may be the most viable option for long-term projects.

-- You need to hire developers fast
+- Need to hire developers fast

 - The job is long-term (a minimum of one year)

-- You need more than one developer
+- Need more than one developer

-- You can afford some extra expenses
+- Can afford some extra expenses

 Now you know the three tried and true ways to hire remote developers, whether you plan on revolutionizing the industry or fulfilling a small project.
 Your search is bound to be successful if you always keep your main requirements in mind and weigh the pros and cons of every method before choosing the best course of action.